-General Technology, Welding Option - Associate of Applied Science Degree-
+General Technology, Welding Option - Associate of Applied Science Degree

 The Associate of Applied Science in General Technology allows the blending of a technical certificate with general education courses to form a degree that consists of applied technologies.
 This program is designed to prepare students for careers in welding.
 Students will develop skills to meet certain certification test standards for either manufacturing or pipe welding.
 Students will be better prepared to assume positions that require an understanding of fabrication and layout.
-Students must earn a "C" or above in English Composition I, English Composition II, and the math requirement to receive an Associate of Applied Science Degree
+Students must earn a "C" or above in English Composition I, English Composition II, and the math requirement and have a cumulative GPA of 2.0 or above to receive an Associate of Applied Science Degree